Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-02-css-drawing.md

 You will create one logo drawn only using CSS.
 The logos should be your own invention for a completely fictitious company or product.

 The logo should strive to be simple and iconic with strong contrast.

+Start by drawing the logo and identifying basic shapes that make up the image.

 ### Deliverable